 Create a release

-Open the Release drop-down list and choose Create release.
+Select the Release drop-down list and choose Create release.

 Other views, such as the list of releases, also display an icon that indicates approval is pending.
 The icon shows a pop-up containing the stage name and more details when you point to it.
 This makes it easy for an administrator to see which releases are awaiting approval, as well as the overall progress of all releases.